kirstin/kirstinheidler.co.uk/pages/prices-and-packages.md

 - Survey design and analysis, surveying all who are affected/are affecting the field
 - Written report of what is working well, what is not working well and suggestions for what could be done, also including survey results and interpretation
 - Consultation with people in leadership/who hired me about the report and discussion about possible next steps

-### A Tailored Workshop
-Do you have something specific in mind that you'd like to work on with a group of people?
-And do you think my skillset with NVC, Interpersonal Neurobiology, Restorative Circles and Systems Building would be a good match to work on the topic(s)?
-I am happy and able to accommodate you.
-**Guide price: £300 per workshop day of 7 hours.**

 [_Schedule a free consultation_](#contact)